 To report a Code of Conduct violation, participants may:

-- Visit the designated link on the PAS Meeting website, which will collect and promptly relay information confidentially and sensitively, and/or
+- Visit the Code of Conduct form, which will collect and promptly relay information in a confidential and sensitive manner, and/or

 Complaints may be raised during or after any PAS event.
 Allegations regarding misconduct by participants are taken very seriously.
 PAS encourages prompt reporting of violations so immediate action can be taken to address the concern.
 Reports may not be submitted anonymously as that would preclude adequate follow-up action.